La-nariz-de-monet/Modeling/README.md

   * Some instructions have a fifth simbols, like: **init2 1 1 r init2** The fifth symbol corresponds to a reference to the following instruction.

   * The simbol **_** represents a blank space

+  * The machine halts when it reaches the state 'halt-accept'